GalileoFe/PalWorld-Save-Movement-Complete-Tutorio/README_EN.md

 > :warning:
 >
 >
-> This transfer operation may cause the following issues with your save files:
+> This transfer operation may cause the following issues with your saved files:
 >
 > - Being taken away by the Dark Witch's Cat.
 > - Being exploded by the Bomb Bird.